 It’s usually hard to get an old tub out in one piece.
 With a fiberglass or acrylic tub, cut out a chunk with a jigsaw and lift out the tub (Photo 5).
 Steel tubs are tougher; you may have to remove drywall and slide them out, although you can often tip them up and out too.
 Cast iron tubs are too heavy to lift out.
 Break it up with a sledge.
 You have to slide in new cast iron tubs.

-Remove any moldy insulation and add new 2x4 nailers as needed to support drywall edges and the new tile backer that you'll add later (Photo 6).
+Remove any moldy insulation and add new 2×4 nailers as needed to support drywall edges and the new tile backer that you’ll add later (Photo 6).
 Anchor these with screws driven through the drywall.
-It's not usually necessary to nail them to solid framing.
-But don't add nailers at the drain end of the tub until the new tub is in.
-You may need the extra wall space when you're tipping in the new tub.
+It’s not usually necessary to nail them to solid framing.
+But don’t add nailers at the drain end of the tub until the new tub is in.
+You may need the extra wall space when you’re tipping in the new tub.

 If you have mold, scrub it away and let the area dry thoroughly before covering it with insulation and a vapor barrier.

 Unpack the new tub and set it into place.
-Check the tub rim for level, both front to back and side to side (Photo 7).
+Before you begin the bathtub installation, check the tub rim for level, both front to back and side to side (Photo 7).
 The nailing flanges on plastic tubs are not meant to bear weight, so the tub legs must have solid, level bearing on the floor.
-Shim spaces less than 1/2 in. with hardwood, metal or plastic spacers (don't use softwood for tubs with small legs because the wood will crush).
+Shim spaces less than 1/2 in. with hardwood, metal or plastic spacers (don’t use softwood for tubs with small legs because the wood will crush).
 For thicker shims, use boards or strips of plywood.
-Use wide spacers and nail or glue them into place at the leg locations so they won't shift when the tub goes in.
+Use wide spacers and nail or glue them into place at the leg locations so they won’t shift when the tub goes in.
 On larger tubs, the manufacturer may ask you to set the tub in a wet mortar bed, which will mold to the tub bottom and provide extra support.